snowkit/snow/docs_src/lumen/md/api/lumen/io/IOFile.md

-#IOFile
+<h1>IOFile</h1>

-This class is a low level cross platform file access helper, that handles in bundle assets etc. \n    If you want a file, use `Assets` instead, unless really required.
+This class is a low level cross platform file access helper, that handles in bundle assets etc.
+    If you want a file, use `Assets` instead, unless really required.

 ---